Lightweight and Interpretable Transformer via Mixed Graph Algorithm Unrolling for Traffic Forecast: Experiments

 \subsection{Ablation Studies}

-For ablation studies, we discuss the effectiveness of the new directed graph priors, DGLR and DGTV, and the benefit of directed-graph modeling of temporal relations.

-First, we discuss the effectiveness of the new directed graph priors, DGLR and DGTV, as well as the benefit of directed-graph modeling of temporal relations.
-We separately test the effects of DGLR and DGTV by removing the prior and unrolling the ADMM algorithm.
-We denote these models as ``w/o DGTV'' and ``w/o DGLR''.
-To test the benefit of the directed-graph modeling, we change the temporal graph $\cG^d$ into a fully undirected graph $\cG^n$ while maintaining the connections, and replace the directed graph priors with a GLR prior $\x^\top\L^n\x$ with the same coefficient $\mu_n=\mu_{d,2}$.
-Detailed derivations of the ADMM algorithm for all the above ablation studies are in Appendix \ref{sec:append_ablation}.
+We evaluate the effectiveness of the directed graph priors DGLR and DGTV, as well as the benefit of directed temporal modeling.
+We remove each prior individually, denoted as ``w/o DGLR'' and ``w/o DGTV'', by unrolling the corresponding ADMM algorithm.
+To assess directed temporal modeling, we replace the directed temporal graph $\cG^d$ with its undirected base graph $\cG^n$, maintaining the connectivity and weights, and substitute the directed priors with a GLR prior $\x^\top\L^n\x$ of the same coefficient $\mu_n=\mu_{d,2}$.
+Derivations of the corresponding ADMM algorithms of each ablated models are provided in Appendix~\ref{sec:append_ablation}.

-As is summarized in Table\;\ref{tab:ablations}, removing the DGLR or DGTV term leads to noticeable drops in performance, which underscores their importance as directed graph priors.
-Moreover, our model outperforms the fully-undirected-graph-based model, demonstrating that sequential relationships---such as time---are better modeled as directed graphs.
+Table~\ref{tab:ablations} shows that removing either DGLR or DGTV leads to noticeable degradation in performance, which underscores their importance as directed graph priors.
+Moreover, our model outperforms the fully-undirected-graph-based model, indicating that sequential dependencies such as time are better modeled with directed graphs.

-Additionally, we ran ablations of the splitting-term strategy by optimizing $\x^{\tau+1}$ using only \cref{eq:sol_x}.
-However, the unrolled model crashed within the first few training epochs due to numerical instability, indicating that splitting the $\ell_2$ terms can stabilize the training process, since CG in solving \cref{eq:sol_x} converges much slower than in solving \cref{eq:linSys1}-\cref{eq:linSys3}. {See Appendix \ref{append:ablations} for further ablation studies in the number of nearest neighbors $k$, time window size $W$,and number of ADMM blocks and layers.}
+We further ablated the splitting-term strategy by optimizing $\x^{\tau+1}$ solely via \cref{eq:sol_x}.
+However, the unrolled model became numerically unstable and crashed within a few epochs, suggesting that splitting the $\ell_2$ terms stabilizes training by solving \cref{eq:linSys1}-\cref{eq:linSys3} with better CG convergence.
+Additional ablations on the number of nearest neighbors $k$, time window size $W$, and ADMM blocks/layers are provided in Appendix~\ref{append:ablations}.